 Water, electricity and gas in Mauritius

-It is estimated that 98% of households in Mauritius have access to running water.
+It is estimated that 98% of households have access to running water.
 The water is properly treated and drinkable.
 However, during periods of heavy tropical rains, mudflows can cause the water to become contaminated with a brownish tint as it flows out of the tap.
 It is, then, recommended to drink bottled or boiled mineral water.

-The water service
+The water service in Mauritius

 The water service is provided by the Central Water Authority (CWA), which currently supplies 96.4% of Mauritian households.

-An important fact to keep in mind is that the water supply in Mauritius is not continuous, i.e., there are usually cuts during the day.
+An important fact to remember is that Mauritius' water supply is not continuous, i.e., there are usually cuts during the day.
 These "dry" hours are generally longer during the summer because there is usually a drought before the rainy season.
+Every region has its own “supply schedule,” so it is important to check with your local CWA for valve opening times.

-The tank and water pump option
+Obtaining a tank and a water pump

 Water tanks are usually available at dedicated department stores (Duraco, Resiglas, Mammouth Courts, 361, Nabridas Mauritius) or even hardware stores if you take the time to inquire.